UttamkiniH/sosc-workshop-git/README.md

  **:green_apple: Step 1 :-**

  Go to this [Github Repository](https://github.com/UttamkiniH/sosc-workshop-git) and click on `fork` button :fork_and_knife: in top right corner of your window.
-When you click on the fork button github will take you to the forked repository of youraccount.
+When you click on the fork button github will take you to the forked repository of your account.

 ----